maiaiia/uni-lecture-notes/Sem II/DataStructures&Algorithms/ADT Stack.md

 ## Other Operations
 1. **GetMinimum** in constant time
-	- Keep an auxiliary stack, containing as many elements as the original stack, but storing only the minimum value up to each element
+	- Keep an auxiliary stack (*SpecialStack*), containing as many elements as the original stack, but storing only the minimum value up to each element
-	-
+	- *Optimization*: instead of pushing the minimum after each element, only push it to the SpecialStack when the newly pushed value is $\leq$ the minimum